17 Best Flowers That Attract Bees

 Bring mason bees into your yard with a bee house.

 Sedum, Zones 3 to 10

-Planting both summer and fall blooming varieties will appeal to more bees and you’ll get season-long blooms.
-Grow these heat and drought tolerant plants in full sun for best results.
+Planting both summer and fall flowering varieties will attract more bees and you’ll get season-long blooms.
+Grow these heat-tolerant plants in full sun for best results.
 There are lots of varieties out there, so select one that best suits your garden design.

 Why we love it: There are so many options from ground-hugging varieties great for ground covers to more upright types for perennial and mixed borders.